MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 ## Align your guide
 The first thing you see when you open a guide is the alignment instructions from the PC authoring application.

-To align a guide by using a printed anchor:
+### To align a guide by using a printed anchor:

-1. Stand about two feet in front ot the printed anchor.
+1. Stand about two feet in front of the printed anchor.

 2. In the **Scan printed anchor** screen, select **Initiate Scan**.